-All participants must meet at 8 p.m. on May 24 at the hotel.
-The course program will conclude on June 8.
-Please make sure that your return flight leaves no earlier than June 8.
+The course program will conclude on Saturday, June 3.
+Please make sure that your return flight leaves Saturday June 3.

-The program cost is approximately $3,300.
-The cost includes accommodations in France, program-sponsored in-country travel, site visits, and field trips.
+The program cost for 2023 is $4000.
+The cost includes accommodations in France, program-sponsored in-country travel, site visits, field trips, and some meals.

-Not included in this price are items such as the cost of roundtrip airfare between Rochester and Paris, books, academic supplies, passports, food, and other personal expenses.
-Estimated costs for lunch and dinner over the 14 days are a minimum of $300.
+Not included in this price are items such as the cost of roundtrip airfare between Rochester and Paris, academic supplies, passports, visa (if needed), food, and other personal expenses.
+Estimated costs for lunch and dinner over the 20 days are a minimum of $300.

 Program costs are subject to change due to currency fluctuations, unexpected increases in transportation costs, program changes or University of Rochester policy changes.

-This program is open to any student who meets the academic prerequisites of the course and has at least 15 credit hours of University instruction.
+This program is open to any student who meets the academic prerequisites of the course, has at least 15 credit hours of university instruction, and has at least intermediate-level ASL skills.
 You must have a minimum of a 2.0 GPA to participate in any education abroad program or be accepted upon special permission of the instructor.

 All participants require final approval by the faculty member.
-We also reserve the right to review conduct records as part of our application process and student conduct records are taken into account when making the determination on an applicant.
+We also reserve the right to review conduct records as part of our application process and student conduct records are considered when making the determination on an applicant.

 Program Continuing Education Credit for Professionals

-If you would like to earn CEU’s for the Registry of Interpreters for the Deaf (RID), contact Guillaume Chastel for information at firstname.lastname@example.org.
+If you would like to earn RID CEU’s for registered interpreters for the Deaf, contact Guillaume Chastel for information at firstname.lastname@example.org.